 Children and adults with disabilities have been found to be at a much higher risk of violence than the rest of the population with consequences to their health at immediate and long term, “including injuries, physical and mental health problems, substance abuse, and death.”
 Moreover, while violence leading to death may take place in different settings, intimate partner and family-related homicide represents an “ultimate form of violence” that particularly affects women, including women and girls with disabilities.

 Addressing the lack of accessible measures to prevent violence against persons with disabilities, inside and outside the home, is necessary to avoid deadly outcomes.
-In practice, persons with disabilities, including women and children with disabilities, are often not reflected in prevention measures adopted by States such as programs for rescue of victims, accessible shelters and helplines, and training provided to health professionals, counsellors and police unit working with victims of violence.
+In practice, persons with disabilities, including women and children with disabilities, are often not reflected in prevention measures adopted by States such as programs for rescue of victims, accessible shelters and helplines, and training provided to health professionals, counsellors and police units working with victims of violence.

 C-III- Failure to address and properly investigate deadly violence, abuse and neglect in and related to institutional settings

 The Committee on the Rights of Persons with Disabilities expressed concerns about the high incidence of violence and abuse of persons with disabilities in institutions, including “report of cases of neglect leading to the death of children and adults with disabilities.”
 Cases of neglect often include inadequate staffing, lack of proper medical attention and medical record-keeping, shortage of food and medicines, and lack of adequate mental health services or rehabilitation.
 In the case of the death of 133 persons with disabilities in psychiatric institutions in Argentina, the Human Rights Committee stressed the necessity to ensure that any abuses are investigated and prosecuted.
 This same concern has led to the adoption by the National Review Body created by the Argentinian National Mental Health Act 26.657 of its resolution 15/2014, in which, based on the special guarantor obligation of the State, it requires to ensure proper investigation of each death that occurs in the context of institutions, including those administratively categorized as “natural death”.
-The European Court of Human Rights hold a similar view in a case of 2014 in which it condemned Romania for violation of the right to life and right to an effective remedy, after the State failed to investigate the death a young man with disabilities in an institution.
+The European Court of Human Rights holds a similar view in a case of 2014 in which it condemned Romania for violation of the right to life and right to an effective remedy, after the State failed to investigate the death a young man with disabilities in an institution.

 Moreover, while desinstitutionalization processes should be undertaken and concrete measures forward should be ensured, IDA would like to stress the crucial obligation of States to prevent negative consequences on the safety and life of persons with disabilities.
 Poor planning in desinstitutionalisation in the Gauteng province of South Africa cost the life of ninety-four patients with intellectual and psychosocial disabilities in 2016, after they were transferred to twenty-seven NGOs operated under invalid licenses.
 Negligence and recklessness were inputted to both the State and the host organisations.